hanacoinproject/iquidus-hanacoin/README.md

     update       Updates index from last sync to current block check        checks index for (and adds) any missing transactions/addresses reindex      Clears index then resyncs from genesis to current block

+    block: (optional)
+    Block is the block you would like to start your sync from.
+It defaults to 1 unless defined.
+    Only available on database: index check or reindex only and is NOT available on update.

     notes:
     * 'current block' is the latest created block when script is executed.